 Join Kiwi Dundee on a tour of the Coromandel Peninsula

 One of the most entertaining days I’ve spent in New Zealand was on the Kiwi Dundee ‘Bush and Beach’ Tour.
 Kiwi Dundee is a local man in his seventies who grew up on the Coromandel Peninsula.
 Despite the tongue in cheek name of his company, he gives an entertaining and insightful tour of the area, which has won awards from the likes of National Geographic.

 With his wife, Jan, Kiwi Dundee skillfully adapts his tours to the group, with a full day generally taking in Hot Water Beach, old hidden mines, a forest walk and an exploration of the local Maori culture.

-Kiwi Dundee has a mischievous sense of humour, which isn’t always for the faint hearted.
+Kiwi Dundee has a mischievous sense of humor, which isn’t always for the faint-hearted.
 At one point he led our small group into a dark cave and when he switched on his torch I was inches from a wall full of ‘wetas’ (large cricket-like insects).

 Geothermal activity in Rotorua

 Well known for its geothermal activity, the Rotorua area has many thermal parks with bubbling mud pools, geysers and mineral lakes.
 Wai-O-Tapu has the most famous geyser and other parks have luxurious spas.